tianhom0919/tianhom/th-ws/docs/intro.md

 ## What You'll Find Here:

-- **Tutorials**: Step-by-step guides on how to build projects, use different tools, and improve your coding skills.
+- **Tutorials**: Step-by-step guides on how to build projects and use different tools.
 - **Projects**: Learn about the projects I am working on and find resources for contributing.
 - **Blog**: Articles covering topics such as technology trends, tutorials, and lessons learned in my career.
 - **About Me**: A little more about who I am and my journey in tech.

-## About Me

-With years of experience in software engineering, I've worked on a variety of projects, including web applications, data science, and automation systems.
-My goal is to create content that helps others grow their technical skills.

-Feel free to explore the site, and don't hesitate to reach out if you have any questions! z
+Feel free to explore the site, and don't hesitate to reach out if you have any questions!